jobearry/jobearry/README.md

 # Than

 Hi!
-I go by the name "Rasz" and I am from the Philippines.
+I am from the Philippines.

 I am interested in designing the web and designs in general, I also enjoy programming.
 Currently, I work as a Junior Programmer in a manufacturing company where I have tasks